sivaprasadt246/LendingClubCaseStudy/README.md

 - Highest loan amount was taken for small_business followed by debit_consolidation
 - Loan taken for 60 months has higher interest rate
 - Interest rate is in increasing order for grades A to G
-- Interest rate increase with increase in loan amount
+- Interest rate increasing with increase in loan amount
+- Max installment amount defined is around 32% of monthly income

 Possible Driving Factors for loan default
+- High Interest rate loans
+- G, F and E graded loans
 - Loans applied for 60 months term
 - People who are in the lower income range
+- Higher loan amount requests
 - Loans for Small Businesses
-- High Interest rate loans
-- G, F and E graded loans
 - People who have defaulted before
-- Loans being granted to the people of California
-- Number of inquiries in the last 6 months
-- Higher loan amount requests

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->